christophe-gouel/RECS/README.md

   equilibrium equations and the rational expectations equilibrium.
 * MATLAB Parallel Computing Toolbox.
 This toolbox allows many RECS programs to be run in parallel to speed-up computation.
-* MATLAB Statistics Toolbox.
-Useful to simulate models in which shocks follow other distributions than the normal.

 Installation instructions
 =========================